-- (i) The Accreditation of Prior Experiential Learning (APEL) is the process by which credit is given for learning acquired outside formal education and training systems.
-The APEL process seeks to assess the eligibility of an individual's previous experience for entry with credit, not to assess the experience itself. - (ii) Applicants will be expected to submit a portfolio to assess the eligibility of previous experience. - (iii) The College will make an initial assessment to determine if the applicant should proceed to portfolio. - (iv) Applicants may only start work on the portfolio once they hold and have accepted an unconditional place on the programme for which exemption is sought. - (v) The College will notify applicants and Admissions of any additional assessment tools to be used when assessing APEL claims (e.g. interviews, diagnostic tests, special assignments, etc). - (vi) On submission of the portfolio, the College will determine if the evidence provided demonstrates that the applicant has met the learning outcomes of the modules for which exemption is sought. - (vii) Schools must inform applicants seeking APEL of the amount of work that may be involved in making a claim and that completion of a portfolio does not guarantee that exemption will be granted.
+- 6.36 (a) The Accreditation of Prior Experiential Learning (APEL) is the process by which credit is given for learning acquired outside formal education and training systems.
+The APEL process seeks to assess the eligibility of an individual's previous experience for entry with credit, not to assess the experience itself. - (b) Applicants will be expected to submit a portfolio to assess the eligibility of previous experience. - (c) The College will make an initial assessment to determine if the applicant should proceed to portfolio - (d) Applicants may only start work on the portfolio once they hold and have accepted an unconditional place on the programme for which exemption is sought. - (e) The College will notify applicants and Admissions of any additional assessment tools to be used when assessing APEL claims (e.g. interviews, diagnostic tests, special assignments, etc.) - (f) On submission of the portfolio, the College will determine if the evidence provided demonstrates that the applicant has met the learning outcomes of the modules for which exemption is sought. - (g) Schools must inform applicants seeking APEL of the amount of work that may be involved in making a claim and that completion of a portfolio does not guarantee that exemption will be granted.

-6.37 APL Appeals
+APL Appeals

-- (i) Appeals are only eligible on the basis of additional evidence that was unavailable at the time of the original application.
-No other request will be considered. - (ii) A request for a formal review of the decision should be made in writing to the Director of Admissions within one month of the decision outcome. - (iii) Following the submission, the Director of Admissions (or nominee) will review the request for eligibility.
-Should the request be eligible, the Director of Admissions (or nominee) will respond to the applicant within 10 working days, detailing the University's decision.
+- 6.37 (a) Appeals are only eligible on the basis of additional evidence that was unavailable at the time of the original application.
+No other request will be considered. - (b) A request for a formal review of the decision should be made in writing to the Director of Admissions within one month of the decision outcome - (c) Following the submission, the Director of Admissions (or nominee) will review the request for eligibility.
+Should the request be eligible, the Director of Admissions (or nominee) will respond to the applicant within 10 working days, detailing the University's decision. - 6.38 A guidance note for accreditation of prior learning is available on the University website and provides further information on sections 6.29 to 6.37 (inclusive).